Our Commitment to Privacy

 Sharing Information with Strategic Partners

 If we enter into strategic marketing alliances or partnerships with third parties, we will not share any personal information about our customers or potential customers.
-Your information has been given to the Auguste Escoffier School of Culinary Arts, and it will be only used by Auguste Escoffier School of Culinary Arts.

 Do We Disclose Information to Outside Parties?

 We may hire service providers, which may be affiliates, to perform services on our behalf.
 This may include, without limitation, a person or an organization retained by us to perform work on our behalf, including for marketing research, customer service and web-related services, and quality control assessment.
 We provide them with a limited amount of information which is necessary in order for them to provide the services required.
 They are prohibited from using the information for purposes other than to facilitate and carry out the services they have been engaged to provide.